thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   If you are looking for the perfect birthday party venue on the Gold Coast then look no further.
 Sailing In Paradise can help to create a memorable birthday experience to share with family and friends aboard one of our beautiful boats.
-We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda', up to 20 on our Seawind 1000XL or combine both of our catamarans to suit up to 50 people.
-Have an even larger group?
-No problems, we can arrange a raft up party with 4 catamarans for up to 90 people.

-  Our sailing catamarans are smooth and stable and open-plan making them the perfect venue for your next birthday party event.
+  Our sailing catamarans are smooth and stable and open-plan making these boats the perfect venue for your next birthday party event.

-  You can choose to BYO everything or we can arrange the catering and bar service for you for a stress free event.
+  We offer a range of delicious catering options and beverage packages and we also welcome BYO, the choice is absoutely yours.

   Each boat is equipped with everything you would expect from a luxury catamaran